 An anonymous writer tells of giving up on celibacy after a long and painful journey, and finally accepting her gay sexuality, with God’s blessing.

 Ever wondered if your kids speak a different language?
 Here’s a guide on how to understand teenagers.
 What they say and what they really mean.

 The What Women Want 2.0 survey is seeking a million women to answer the question: what do you want?
 And so change the world!
 Have your say!

 Sue Pringle is on a mission to enable women to have gorgeous lingerie after breast cancer.
 The first prototype from Millie Lingerie is in development.

-Sex and the menopause may call for some extra creativity.
+Sex and menopause symptoms may call for some extra creativity.
 Here are our top tips to help you feel great and maintain your satisfaction and pleasure.

 Avril Broadley never wanted a child and is delighted her gorgeous dog fills the hole in her life more usually reserved for one.